Vaccines are medicines that help to protect you and your family from infectious diseases.

 CIinical trial rules

 Clinical trials must follow very strict rules.
-These rules ensure that the trials produce reliable evidence about the vaccines.
+These rules ensure that the trials are run in an ethical way and produce reliable evidence about the vaccines.

 For example, there are rules about what to do if people get sick or have unusual or unexpected reactions to vaccines during clinical trials.
 If this happens, the clinical trial must stop while investigators work out why the reaction happened and whether this poses a safety risk.
 The trial can start again only when investigators and independent safety experts are sure that the vaccine is safe.

 Vaccine development involves many people and organisations.
-They include scientists, volunteers, universities, research facilities, biotechnology companies and pharmaceutical companies.
+These include scientists, volunteers, universities, research facilities, biotechnology companies, pharmaceutical companies and ethics committees.

 How long does vaccine development take?